Coral Is Dying Near BP's Gulf Oil Spill Site

 Dead and dying coral formations were found this week 7 miles from the blown-out well, covered with a brown substance similar to oil, say researchers with the National Oceanic and Atmospheric Administration.
 They were on a NOAA research cruise.

-The suspicion is that the substance is oil spilled from the well, but tests must be conducted to make the connection. <Clarification: according to the New York Times, researchers believe the coral was killed by the oil spill but don't consider the brown substance to actually be oil>.
+The suspicion is that the substance is oil spilled from the well, but tests must be conducted to make the connection.

 Although the research cruise wasn’t specifically aimed at the oil spill, many other researchers are in the Gulf, trying to figure out what happened to those hundreds of millions of gallons of spilled oil and what impacts they are causing.
 So far, there are more mystery and hypotheses than answers, although an assessment last month indicates that bluefin tuna spawning in the area was strongly impacted.